jamalalikhani/Data_Science_Projects/README.md

 	return output
 ```

+In the `28*28` image, each row of image considered as one chunck size feeded to LSTM cell.
+Accuracy obove 98% is achived.
+The accuracy was lower than CNN, but the simulation was faster.

 #### CNN Model:

-2D convolution layer can be constructed like:
+2D convolution layer is constructed as:
 ```
 # Convolutional layer: a 4D tensor
 def conv_layer(input,  #prev layer